BitcoinDesign/Guide/guide/payments/send.md

 The total fee is dependent upon the data size of the transaction multiplied by the fee rate, not the amount being sent.
 The fee rate is expressed as satoshi's per vByte (sat/vB).
 Be mindful that not all bitcoin users are familiar with terms such as sat/vB, so it may be necessary to also express the value in their local currencies.

 {% include tip-open.html %}
-Fee estimations are largly inaccurate — this is because the fee rate is impacted by everyone else who are trying to get their transactions into a block.
-The rate is constantly changing so it is difficult to make an accurate prediction of.
+Fee estimations are largely inaccurate — this is because the fee rate is impacted by everyone else who are trying to get their transactions into a block.
+The rate is constantly changing so it is difficult to make an accurate prediction.

 The fee recomendation in your application can cause senders to end up over paying in fees, or waiting long periods of time to get their transactions confirmed.
 {% include tip-close.html %}